Find why Mobile Apps Crash

 • In this case, the user might encounter an app crash or a frozen screen due to a change in connectivity.

 A solution to avoid this problem is to test the app’s behavior in different network conditions.
-This can be done using a network simulation feature that allows testers to manually simulate networks like 2G/3G/4G.
+This can be done using network simulation that allows testers to manually simulate networks like 2G/3G/4G.

 Network Throttling on iPhone 14 to detect App Crash